Sorbet Nails Are Quite Literally The Coolest Summer Manicure Trend

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 I won’t pretend sorbet nails are a brand-new trend for summer 2025.
-Let’s be real — they look a lot like the pastel manicures that pop up every year at this time.
+Let’s be real — they look a lot like the pastel manicures that pop up every spring and summer.
 But while they’re not exactly groundbreaking, there’s no denying that the biggest nail artists are obsessed with them right now.
-From Iram Shelton’s shimmering strawberry manicure to Harriet Westmoreland’s mint sorbet French tips, sorbet nails provide a cool pop of color among the wave of neutral princess nails and milky manicures.
+From Iram Shelton’s shimmering strawberry manicure to Harriet Westmoreland’s mint sorbet French tips, sorbet nails provide a cool pop of colour among the wave of neutral princess nails and milky manicures.

 What are sorbet nails?

-For the skeptics amongst us, there is a subtle difference between this year’s sorbet nails and more traditional pastels: “Though they’re in the same family of soft tones, sorbet shades are slightly more vibrant versions of pastel colors,” explains session manicurist Ami Streets.
+For the sceptics amongst us, there is a subtle difference between this year’s sorbet nails and more traditional pastels: “Though they’re in the same family of soft tones, sorbet shades are slightly more vibrant versions of pastel colours,” explains session manicurist Ami Streets.
 “Inspired by their namesake edible summer treat, they’re even brighter and juicier, often with a sheer or jelly-like finish that gives a gorgeously glossy and playful vibe.”
-Think of fruity hues inspired by your favorite ice cream flavors, such as banana, peach, strawberry, or pistachio, if you’re unsure where to start.
+Think fruity hues inspired by your favourite ice cream flavours, like banana, peach, strawberry or pistachio if you’re not sure where to start.

 AdvertisementADVERTISEMENT